 The prized lava-rich areas giving the most typical, complex wines are found in the higher parts of the Vulture, around Barile, Rapolla and Rionero.
 Lower down, around the pretty village of Venosa, the soil changes from black to greyish, and then to reddish nearby around Maschito, whose iron-rich soils contain little lava, and therefore also produce a quite different style of wine.

-Aglianico del Vulture Superiore DOCG must age for three years before release (from Nov 1st onwards), at least one year of which must be in oak and one in bottle.
+Aglianico del Vulture Superiore DOCG: This must age for three years before release (from Nov 1st onwards), at least one year of which must be in oak and one in bottle.
 The minimum alcohol level is 13%.

-Aglianico del Vulture Superiore DOCG Riserva requires five years’ ageing before release, at least 24 months of which must be in oak.
+Aglianico del Vulture Superiore DOCG Riserva: This requires five years’ ageing before release, at least 24 months of which must be in oak.
 Superiore wines may be sold in glass demijohns holding up to 3 litres as well as in normal bottles.